Women in the United States Prohibition movement: Frances Willard

 Frances Willard was born September 28, 1839, in New York.
 She was a founder of the Women's Temperance Union and President from 1879 until her death in 1898.

 Willard was a very spiritual woman due to her upbringing and a brush with death when she was 19.
 She was very interested in the Women's Crusade, and eventually became the President of the Chicago chapter of the Women's Christian Temperance Union, despite a higher paying job offer at a college.
 Five years later she was voted into the Presidency of the entire Women's Christian Temperance Union.
 As the President, she gained national recognition and was praised for her competence.
+She campaigned for women's suffrage, which was many times the enemy of the alcohol industry.

 Frances Willard toured Texas in 1882 in order to organize WCTU chapters.
-It was at the end of a larger tour through the South.
 The movement struggled in the more conservative southern states, but her tour garnered large crowds and some success.
 It did not achieve long-term success and Texas prohibitionists maintained their separation from the northern based prohibition movement and Willard herself.
+After her death, the movement began to distance itself from the feminist agenda.
+Following her death, there was a decline in membership after the Eighteenth Amendment was ratified.